johnsaquino/project-livewire/docs/cloud_deployment.md

 *   **What `server/cloudbuild.yaml` does:**
     *   Builds a Docker image using `server/Dockerfile`.
     *   Pushes the image to Google Container Registry (or Artifact Registry).
-    *   Deploys the image to Cloud Run as a service named `pastra-backend`.
+    *   Deploys the image to Cloud Run as a service named `livewire-backend`.
     *   Sets the region (default `us-central1` - modify YAML if needed).
     *   Allows unauthenticated access (for easy client connection - **consider restricting access in production**).
     *   Sets the container port to `8081`.
     *   Sets environment variables (`PROJECT_ID`, `LOG_LEVEL`).
 You can add more here (like `VERTEX_API=true`, `VERTEX_LOCATION`, or Function URLs if not using secrets).
-    *   Assigns the `pastra-backend` service account created earlier.
+    *   Assigns the `livewire-backend` service account created earlier.

 ### 4. Get the Backend Service URL